Lorin Morgan-Richards grew up on a small farm in Bebeetown, Ohio, where he spent many hours doodling and caring for his parents animals.

 By 2009, he started A Raven Above Press and released several works of macabre and humorous short stories under it.
 A limited number of these books were also handmade by the author and collectible today.
 He entered the museum sector, while on the side continued writing more short stories, novels, and created events to support other artists and storytellers, from Bringing The Circle Together: A Native American Film Series and The Los Angeles St. David’s Day Festival.
 He also developed smaller gallery shows including a Tribute to Rozz Williams.
 Since this time, he illustrated most of his works and began releasing a comic collection on an annual basis.
 For four years he served as publisher and promoter of Celtic Family Magazine.

 His award winning comedy series and most well-known work The Goodbye Family, is about undertakers living in an Old Weird West.
 In 2022, he started writing and animating a streaming TV series with the help of other voiceover actors including Nick Gligor (Rusty Potts, Lou Steed), Richard-Lael Lillard (as himself), Elijah Shaffer (Rowe Barrow), Nana Grace (Lee Minor), Amy Kern (Dr. Sue/Sam), and Madeline Hinkle (Max Star), to name a few.
-His spouse Valerie acts the voice of Pyridine, while his daughter Berlin is Orphie.
+His spouse Valerie acts the voice of Pyridine, while his daughter Berlin is the voice of Orphie.